-ORC aims to collaborate with territorial authorities and NZTA, which will enable us to coordinate work programmes along shared priorities and proactively meet communities' transport needs.
+ORC aims to collaborate with TAs and NZTA Waka Kotahi, which will enable us to coordinate work programmes along shared priorities and proactively meet communities' transport needs.

-This is important in the Queenstown Lakes district, which is undergoing rapid growth and development, and in the Central Otago, Clutha and Waitaki districts, where public transport is lacking.
+This is important in the Queenstown-Lakes District, which is undergoing rapid growth and development, and in the Central Otago, Clutha and Waitaki districts, where public transport is lacking.